Cong Liu (刘聪)

 Research

-Clifford Group Equivariant Diffusion Models For 3D Molecular Generation
+Frame-based Equivariant Diffusion Models for 3D Molecular Generation

 Multivector Neurons: Better and Faster O(n)-Equivariant Clifford Graph Neural Networks